Boat-based whale watching encounters

 Click ...here... to hear underwater sound disturbance produced by a single vessel masking pilot whale click vocalizations (.mp3 file with 1.6 MB)

-On the other hand, boat-based whale watching can represent a high educational value.
+On the other hand, boat-based whale watching can have a high educational value.
 For many people, it is an emotional moment to see a whale or dolphin in its natural habitat and such a natural experience can result in ecological awareness.
 An ecological and sustainable whale watching industry has to implement a code of conduct in order to reduce potential negative impacts and should embedd such a trip in an educational program.